 is a webcomic

-by Tiffany Ross and is a deconstruction of the mons
+by Tiffany Ross and is a deconstruction

 genre.
 It has a interesting format where text accompanies the comics.
 Either the text or the comics can stand alone, but to get the whole story you have to read both.